pantos-io/client-cli/README.md

 or
 https://python-poetry.org/docs/#installing-with-pipx

-By default poetry creates the venv directory under under ```{cache-dir}/virtualenvs```.
+By default poetry creates the venv directory under ```{cache-dir}/virtualenvs```.
 If you opt for creating the virtualenv inside the project’s root directory, execute the following command:

 ```bash
 poetry config virtualenvs.in-project true